Ukrainian refugees safe, but not at peace, after year of war

 “Although at that moment, it seemed to me that it would be better in my head,” she told The Associated Press, recounting the torture that lasted five days, counted by the sliver of sunlight from a tiny window in the room.
 “The only thing that kept me strong was the awareness that my child was somewhere around.”

 The Russian officials eventually released the woman and her daughter, she said, and she made her way home.
-She took a long shower and packed a bag, and the two fled the occupied area — first to Russian-occupied Crimea, then mainland Russia where they crossed by land into Latvia and finally Poland.
+She took a long shower and packed a bag, and the two fled the occupied area — first to Russian-occupied Crimea and then to mainland Russia, from where they crossed by land into Latvia and finally Poland.

 Her body was still bruised, and she could barely walk.
 But in December in Warsaw, she reunited with a son.
 And she and her daughter joined the refugees who have fled their homes since Russia launched its full-scale invasion of Ukraine.